Xilmi/Rotp-Fusion/README.md

 - Access optional turn reports and spy reports.

 Later:
+- Monsters:
+  - Option to change their travel time.
+  - More Planet Monsters Guardian.
 - Add a temerity setting to custom species.
 - Color List for opponents...
 - Some kind of positive monster like instead of attacking strong empires it defends weak empires